Classical Studies

 CAS CL 710: The Classical Tradition in Modern Literature

 Graduate Prerequisites: graduate standing. - This course explores the ways in which the theatre, myth, and literature of Ancient Greece and Rome have sparked ideas, debates, and conversations among contemporary authors and artists.
 Students analyze modern works of literature in different genres together with the classical works that inspired them.
-All Greek and Latin literature is read in translation. -
+All Greek and Latin literature is read in translation.
+Not offered 2025/2026. -

 CAS CL 717: GRK & ROMAN REL